Recipe: Blood Orange Mimosa Pitcher Cocktail

 A traditional mimosa is an ounce or two (depending who is pouring!) of fresh-squeezed orange juice topped with chilly Brut Champagne.
-Today, we're replacing those navel oranges with the brilliantly-hued juice from blood oranges.
-This makes a striking and delicious pitcher drink to serve at brunch this coming weekend.
+Today, we’re replacing those navel oranges with the brilliantly-hued juice from blood oranges.
+This makes a striking and delicious pitcher drink to serve at brunch.
 And, as we know, nothing makes brunch better than a fabulous cocktail.

 Blood oranges, originally from Sicily, are sweet like oranges but also have a nice bitter balance and a gorgeous blood red pulp.
 If you can find them in your market, fresh-squeezed is preferable, but you can also substitute bottled blood orange juice.
 Shop carefully, though, because blood orange juice is different than blood orange soda.
 Blood orange soda is carbonated and may contain additional sweeteners.